douglascraigschmidt/LiveLessons/WebMVC/README.md

 Here's an overview of what's currently included in these examples:

-. ex1 - This example shows how WebMVC can be used to send and receive
+. ex1 - This example shows how Spring WebMVC can be used to send and
-        HTTP GET requests via the Java parallel streams framework, the completable futures framework, and the Java structured concurrency frameworks.
+        receive HTTP GET requests via the Java parallel streams framework, the completable futures framework, and the Java structured concurrency frameworks.
 These requests are mapped to methods that determine the primality of large Integer objects.

-. ex2 -
+. ex2 - This example shows how Spring WebMVC can be used to obtain
+        quotes from Yogi Berra in various ways.

 . ex3 - This example demonstrate Java's structured concurrency
         frameworks by (1) checking the primality of a List of random